 4. To encourage new initiatives in relating faith and learning to students

-Today, Dr. Michael Chan serves as the administrative liaison to the college president for multiple faith expressions on campus including the Dovre Center for Faith and Learning, the Lorentzsen Center for Faith and Work, the Forum on Faith and Life, and the Office of Ministry.
+Today, Dr. Michael Chan serves as the administrative liaison to the college president for multiple faith expressions on campus including the Dovre Center for Faith and Learning, the Office of Mission and Inclusion, the Lorentzsen Center for Faith and Work, the Center for Interfaith Engagement, Campus Ministry, and the Inclusion, Diversity, Equity, and Opportunity (IDEO) Office.

 About the Dovres